kernelcrash/msx-rom-and-floppy-emulator/README.md

 main while() loop.
 MSX adds wait states such that an M1 is low for 560ns and a regular memory access is 690ns.
 On the stm32f407 @ 240MHz, its around 100ns best case until the first line of the interrupt handler, so we are not as pressed for time as some other Z80A systems. ie. we can 'get away' with the interrupt on the -ve edge.
+Note though that the interrupt handling code is written in ARM assembly.

 The interrupt handler makes heavy use of floating point registers that are used as general purpose global constants and pointers.
 This means the interrupt handler does